artdevgame/shots-fired-support/README.md

 # Shots Fired

-Shots Fired is an [Overwolf app](https://www.overwolf.com/) that helps to automate scene switching and source item visibility within OBS.
+Shots Fired is an [Overwolf app](https://www.overwolf.com/) that helps to automate and enhance your gaming streams.

 It was orignially developed as part of the [PUBG Developers Challenge](https://play.overwolf.com/pubg-dev-challenge/) and later expanded to support additional games.

 ![](./assets/overview.png)

 > This documentation is for `v3.0.0` and later, you can find the version of the app at the bottom of the Settings page.
 [Documentation is still available for earlier versions](https://github.com/artdevgame/shots-fired-support/tree/v1.0.0).

 * [Read the changelog](./CHANGELOG.md)